-- Remove the source of the soot so that to help prevent more from occurring.
+- Find and remove the source of the soot to prevent more from occurring.

-- To clean black soot, combine 1 quart of water and 3 to 4 squirts of liquid dish soap in a bucket and apply the solution with a sponge onto the surface with the black spot.
+- Combine 1 quart of water and 3-4 squirts of liquid dish soap that contains a degreaser in a bucket and use with a sponge to remove soot from surfaces.